 - On weekends and in busy holiday periods the mountain can get crowded.

 - The shuttle buses from Queenstown work well, meaning you don’t need a car.

 - Terrain for advanced skiers is fairly limited.

-- Night skiing is offered on Friday and Saturday nights (July to mid-September), so you could chalk up one of Queenstown’s many adventure activities during the day, and ski under bright lights at night.
+- Night skiing is offered on Friday and Saturday nights (July to mid-September), and Wednesday nights in July so you could chalk up one of Queenstown’s many adventure activities during the day, and ski under bright lights at night.